Los Alamos National Laboratory

 We have several sources that are still in use by authorized users.
 Should these be registered?

 Unwanted sources are known as “excess sources” in our database; however, sources that are still in use may also be registered at any time by simply indicating that they are not excess.
 These non-excess (still in use) sources will appear in our database, but will not be considered for recovery until we are informed by the owner that they are no longer wanted.
-Sources can be changed from "still in use" to "excess," or vice versa, by contacting OSRP by phone, fax, or email.
+Sources can be changed from "still in use" to "excess," or vice versa, by contacting OSRP by phone, fax, or email and specifying the requested change.

 What is the status of OSRP recovery efforts?

-In total, since 1999, OSRP has been able to recover more than 27,800 sources from more than 990 sites (including all 50 states, D.C., Puerto Rico and several foreign countries).
-These recoveries have resulted in more than 821,900 Curies of radioactive material being removed and secured.
+In total since 1997, OSRP has been able to recover over 47,600 sources from more than 1750 sites (including all 50 states, D.C., Puerto Rico and 29 foreign countries).
+These recoveries have resulted in more than 1.58 million Curies of radioactive material being removed and secured.

 Small country image